eliminmax/colortest/README.md

 ```

 The MD5 checksum of the output should be `5ee6c8ad78719bc2a515fbee5957ba06`. *Note: I am aware that it is trivial to find MD5 hash collisions, and would not rely on MD5 for security under any circumstance.
 Given the assumption that it looks right, and I just want to validate that nothing is off about the whitespace, I think it should be fine.*

+Implementations in languages that automatically add a carriage-return before a newline on Windows are allowed to have them on Windows, but not on Unix-like systems.
+The checksum if carriage-returns are added would be `9b5a4e0d34114838c2818befe17cc38c
+`

 ### General program structure